White Vinegar in Laundry: What It Does and Doesn't Do

 When to use it

-White vinegar helps when:
+White vinegar can help when:

 Hard-water minerals leave fabric dingy or stiff